Diegowh/PatchTracker-ios-app/README.md

 ```
 git clone https://github.com/Diegowh/PatchTracker-ios-app.git
 ```
 3. Setup the `Config.plist` file: There is a `Config.example.plist` file in the repository.
-Use this file as a reference to create your own `COnfig.plist` file.
+Use this file as a reference to create your own `Config.plist` file.
 Replace the placeholder values in your new `Config.plist` file with the actual endpoints of the backend API.
 4. Open and Run the Project in Xcode: Open the `.xcodeproj` file in Xcode.